NIFCLOUD-mbaas/AndroidAdvancePush/readme-en.md

 ### What is already done for the project

 * Pre-coding files is mainly as below
- * Create the design of App in the `files in the layout folder`, and to code the Action processing for each screen in an `Activity files`
+ * Create the design of App in the files in the `layout folder`, and to code the Action processing for each screen in `Activity files`

 ---